 Antipater had won support in the courts of Judea, but he was not satisfied.
 Next, he sought to poison his father.
 He sent poison to his ally, Pheroras, one of Herod's brothers, who dined with the king often enough to carry out the assassination.
 The king, however, discovered the plot only when, mistaking Antipater's intentions, Pheroras drank the poison himself.
 When Pheroras' servants informed Herod about the plot, Antipater was executed.

 Between then and his death, Herod ordered a massacre for which he would be reviled throughout the professing Christian world.
-The old, paranoid king, after hearing from the visiting magi that a new King of the Jews had been born in Nazareth, ordered all male children under the age of two to be killed (Matthew 2:16).
+The old, paranoid king, after hearing from the visiting magi that a new King of the Jews had been born in Bethlehem, ordered all male children under the age of two to be killed (Matthew 2:16).
 Having been confronted with imagined and unimagined threats for many years, Herod dealt with this threat with unprecedented cruelty.

 Shortly after this "Massacre of the Innocents," Herod died of an agonizing sickness.
 Rewriting his will just days before his death, he made Archelaus heir to his throne and ethnarch of Judea, Samaria, and Idumea; his brother Antipas, tetrarch over Galilee and Perea; and his son Philip, tetrarch of the regions east of Galilee.
 According to orders made before Herod's death, soldiers were to round up many of Judea's most distinguished men into Jerusalem's theater and execute them all.
 Herod justified this final act of cruelty by saying that it would ensure that the Jews lamented his passing.
 Happily, this order was not carried out.